 The Ronald Rae Sculpture Exhibition of hand carved granite sculptures has been on tour in England since 1994 showing at major venues such as Sheffield, Milton Keynes, Regent’s Park, London, the Natural History Museum, the Yorkshire Sculpture Park, Holyrood Park, Edinburgh and currently at The Falkirk Wheel in Central Scotland.
 His best loved sculpture the Lion of Scotland is currently on exhibition in St Andrew Square Garden, Edinburgh.

 Each exhibition has varied in theme with new sculptures being added whilst others have found permanent homes.
-The current exhibition at The Falkirk Wheel includes Rae’s ten tonne Elephant Family.
+The current exhibition at The Falkirk Wheel includes Rae’s ten tonne Elephant Family, a tender Heavy Horse and Foal and his latest work Gorilla Family.
 The sculptures were carved over the past twenty three years in the grounds of Cramond Kirk in Edinburgh.

 Ronald Rae was born in Ayr, Scotland in 1946.
-Whilst still in short trousers he struck his first granite rock.
 At the age of twelve he was drawing a weekly cartoon strip for a local newspaper.
+He struck his first granite rock when he was fifteen.
 Drawing would be an important part of his life but sculpture his main love and obsession.